 Plant propagation is the process of increasing the number of plants.
 The most common method is by planting seeds.
 Seeds work very well for the plants that "come true" from seed, that is, the seedlings are practically identical to the parents.
-For other plants, such as trees, shrubs and some perennials, seedlings are highly variable from the parents.
+For other plants, such as trees, shrubs and some perennials, seedlings are highly variable from their parents.
 These plants are usually propagated by asexual means, such as, cuttings, dividing, layering and grafting.
 These methods produce plants that are clones, that is, genetically identical to the original plants.
 Tissue culture is even more versatile but it requires specialized equipment.

 For many plants, especially annuals, seeds are the quickest and easiest way to propagate plants.
 Seeds are readily available in seed packets for most annual flowers and vegetables.
 An increasing number of gardeners maintain "heirloom" varieties by gathering seeds from their own plants and planting them the following year.